OM2309/me/README.md

 ## About Me

-Hi I'm **Anurag**, a passionate Full-Stack Web Developer with real-world experience at **Octal IT Solution** and **Kalazara Technologies**.
+Hi I'm **Anurag**, a passionate Full-Stack Developer with real-world experience at **Octal IT Solution** and **Kalazara Technologies**.
 I love building performant, beautiful, and user-centric web applications using modern technologies.

 Currently open to remote/full-time opportunities